syncfusion-content/blazor-docs/blazor/datagrid/custom-toolbar.md

 ---
 # Custom toolbar in Blazor DataGrid component

-Custom toolbar in Syncfusion Blazor Grid allows you to create a distinctive toolbar layout, style, and functionality that aligns with the specific needs of your application, providing a personalized experience within the Grid component.
+Custom toolbar in Syncfusion&reg; Blazor Grid allows you to create a distinctive toolbar layout, style, and functionality that aligns with the specific needs of your application, providing a personalized experience within the Grid component.

 This can be achieved by utilizing the `Template` property, which offers extensive customization options for the Toolbar.
 You can define a custom Template for the Toolbar and handle the actions of the ToolbarItems in the **OnClick** event.